NYPL/dp-python/lessons/environment/1_shellandterminal.md

 Over time, you may wish to customize the default environment.
 A common example is modifying `PATH` to access additional programs.
-Part of the environment is a series of files where the settings are defined.
+The settings for the environment are stored in a series of text files.
 When the shell session starts, these files are loaded and executed in a specific order.
 The first of these are system files that you generally shouldn't edit.
 The last of these files are in your home folder, and are where you can customize the shell environment, even overriding settings from the earlier files.